dpachec/deep-rl-continous_control/Report.md

 Updates the Actor and Critic network’s weights given a batch of experience tuples.
 1) In the update critic section of the function, it first gets the max predicted Q values (for next states) from the critic_target and actor_target models, and compute Q targets for current states.
 Then, it gets the expected Q values from the critic_local model, compute the loss and minimize the loss using gradient descent.
 Note that we use gradient clipping.

-2) In the update actor section, we compute the loss of he acor, and get the predicted actions.
+2) In the update actor section, we compute the loss of the Actor, and get the predicted actions.
 3) The function soft_update is called in the end to update the target networks.

 **soft update (local_model, target_model, tau):**
 Grabs all of the target_model and the local_model parameters (in the zip command), and copies a mixture of both (defined by Tau) into the target_param.
 The target network receives updates that are a combination of the local (most up to date network) and the target (itself).
-In general, it will be a very large chunk of itself, and a very small chunk of the other network.
+In general, it will be a very large chunk of itself and a very small chunk of the other network.

 ### Replay Buffer
 The replay buffer class retains the end most recent experience tuples.
 If not enough experience is available to the agent (i.e., if self.memory < BATCH_SIZE), no learning takes place.